Central African Republic

 ANALYSIS:

-The security situation remains precarious amid heightened inter-communal tensions and recurrent armed group activity along some of CAR’s borders.
-The growing presence of explosive ordnance primarily harms civilians and hampers humanitarian organizations and MINUSCA’s civilian protection efforts.
+The security situation remains precarious in certain areas amid heightened inter-communal tensions and recurrent attacks on civilians.
+The presence of explosive ordnance primarily harms civilians and impedes the delivery of humanitarian aid.

-The targeting of ethnic and religious communities and hate speech heighten atrocity risks as various UN experts and officials have warned that this risks triggering further violence along communal, religious and ethnic lines.
+The targeting of ethnic and religious communities and hate speech heighten atrocity risks and may trigger further violence along communal, religious and ethnic lines.
+Renewed attacks by the UPC and AAKG, as well as the alleged training of AAKG fighters, risks further inflaming inter-communal tensions in Haut-Mbomou and raises critical human rights concerns.

 CAR has a history of widespread impunity that has fueled cycles of armed conflict and atrocities.
 While there are several mechanisms mandated to deal with international crimes perpetrated in CAR, accountability remains limited with few alleged perpetrators having been arrested, prosecuted or tried for war crimes and crimes against humanity since 2013.

-The cross-border flow of foreign fighters, arms and natural resources is contributing to a thriving conflict-economy.
-Competition for control of profitable minerals has resulted in armed groups committing abuses against civilians.
-Wagner operatives, who have a record of alleged abuses in conflict zones around the world, have committed human rights abuses as they increase their control of gold-mining areas.
+Competition for control of profitable minerals has resulted in abuses against civilians.
+Wagner operatives, who have a record of alleged abuses in conflict zones around the world, have committed human rights abuses and targeted civilians as they increase their control of mining areas.

 RISK ASSESSMENT:

-• Ongoing security crisis caused by, among other factors, defection from a peace agreement, lack of commitment to a ceasefire and mobilization of armed groups at mineral-rich border areas.
+• Ongoing security crisis caused by, among other factors, defection from a peace agreement, lack of commitment to a ceasefire and armed activity at mineral-rich areas.

 • Acts of violence against vulnerable populations, particularly minority groups, women and children.

-• Repressive measures imposed by authorities to close civic space and suppress dissent, resulting in a climate of fear and incitement to violence and discrimination.
+• Repressive measures imposed by authorities to close civic space and suppress dissent, resulting in a climate of fear ahead of planned local elections in 2024 and presidential elections in 2025.

 NECESSARY ACTION:

 All armed actors must adhere to their obligations under IHL and International Human Rights Law.
-It is imperative that all parties cooperate with MINUSCA, ensuring the Mission can effectively carry out its mandate.
-CAR authorities must guarantee the independence of institutions, respect freedom of peaceful assembly and association and counter incitement to violence.
+CAR authorities must instruct FACA to cease collusion or cooperation with armed groups.
+CAR authorities must guarantee the independence of institutions, respect freedom of peaceful assembly and association, strengthen and protect civic space and counter incitement to violence, particularly ahead of the planned local elections.

 Provincial and local authorities, in coordination with civil society, should implement community-based atrocity prevention and response strategies, including dialogue and mediation to address and mitigate the risks of inter-communal tensions.

-All perpetrators of atrocity crimes in CAR should be held legally accountable, regardless of their rank, affiliation or nationality.
-The government should prioritize accountability by launching and operationalizing all criminal and other courts intending to address cases of human rights violations and abuses.
-The authorities must cooperate with the SCC to ensure that suspects subject to its arrest warrants are taken into custody, regardless of the political or military status of the individual.
+All perpetrators of atrocities in CAR should be held legally accountable, regardless of their political status, rank, affiliation or nationality.
+The government should prioritize accountability by launching and operationalizing all courts intending to address cases of human rights violations and abuses.
+All suspects subject to SCC arrest warrants – whether in CAR or neighboring countries – should be taken into custody.
 The international community should ensure that the SCC has sufficient resources to carry out its mandate.

 GET INVOLVED